 SELECT Employees.Name AS EmpName, Departments.DepartmentName AS DepName FROM Employees JOIN Departments ON Employees.DepartmentId = Departments.DepartmentId;

 EmpName DepName Bob Sales Sally Sales Alice Engineering Fred Engineering

 We’ve ignored a lot of details about joins: e.g. there are actually (at least) 4 types of joins, but hopefully this gives you a good picture.

 Conclusion and Further Reading

 With these basic commands, you can get a lot of basic data processing done.
 Don’t forget, that you can nest queries and create really complicated joins.
 It’s a lot more powerful than Excel, and gives you much better control of .
 Of course, there’s a lot more to SQL than what we’ve mentioned and this is only intended to wet your appetite and give you a taste of what you’re missing.

-- For additional tutorials on SQL, checkout this interactive online tutorial or the data-scientist-geared one provide by Mode Analytics.
+- For additional tutorials on SQL, checkout this interactive online tutorial or the data-scientist-geared one provided by Mode Analytics.
 Also, check out this comprehensive list of 59 websites to learn SQL.